Pioneer Company

 Tom holds a Bachelor of Science degree in Business Administration from Siena College and is licensed as a Certified Public Accountant in New York State.
 Prior to joining Pioneer, Tom served as EVP & Chief Operating Officer at Kinderhook Bank where he managed the Deposit and Retail Loan Operations Departments as well as Compliance, Risk, Information Technology, Security, Facilities, and served as the Bank Secrecy Act (BSA) Officer for the bank.
 Prior to his position at Kinderhook Bank, Tom was a shareholder at Pattison, Koskey & Rath, PC, where he managed the internal audits for community bank clients.

-Tom resides with his family in Clifton Park.
-He enjoys biking, traveling, and spending time with his family.
+Tom enjoys biking, traveling, and spending time with his family.

 Jesse Tomczak imageJesse Tomczak - Executive Vice President & Chief Banking Officer